shiroyasha/blog-source/source/posts/2017-11-12-understanding-postgresql-locks.html.md

 (2 rows)
 ```

-The `SELECT` statement creates a `AccessShareLock`.
+The `SELECT` statement creates a *AccessShareLock*.
 This is type of lock that is
-generally created by queries that _read_ a table but do not _modify_ it.
+generally created by queries that *read* a table but do not *modify* it.

-The `AccessShareLock` conflicts with the `AccessExclusiveLock`.
+The *AccessShareLock* conflicts with the *AccessExclusiveLock*.
 That means that
-if another transactions puts a `AccessExclusiveLock` lock on the table, our
+if another transactions puts a *AccessExclusiveLock* lock on the table, select
-`SELECT` statements will not work.
+statements will not work.

 Bob will now end the open transaction, releasing the lock, and he will try to
-acquire a `AccessExclusiveLock` for the user table.
+acquire a *AccessExclusiveLock* for the user table.
 Adding a new column to the
 table does just that, it locks up the table with exclusive access.

 ``` sql